 The excepted situations listed in this rule traditionally have been deemed to have circumstantial guarantees of trustworthiness which render hearsay evidence reliable and admissible, even though the declarant may be available to testify.

-Subdivision (22) provides in certain instances, evidence of a previous final judgment comes within a hearsay exception.
-The subdivision differs from its federal counterpart.
-The federal exception for pleas of nolo contendere has been deleted as that plea is not used in the State courts of North Dakota.
-Rules 11 and 12, NDRCrimP.
-The subdivision also was changed by adding post-conviction proceedings, like appeals, do not affect the admissibility of previous convictions.
+Paragraph (22) provides in certain instances, evidence of a previous final judgment comes within a hearsay exception.
+The paragraph differs from its federal counterpart.
+The federal exception for pleas of nolo contendere has been deleted as that plea is not used in the state courts of North Dakota.
+The paragraph also was changed by adding post-conviction proceedings, like appeals, do not affect the admissibility of previous convictions.

 It should also be noted these exceptions remove only the hearsay objection to evidence.
-Evidence of a past conviction under paragraph (22) sought to be introduced must also meet the requirements of Rule 609, NDREv.
+Evidence of a past conviction sought to be introduced under paragraph (22) must also meet the requirements of N.D.R.Ev.
+609.

 Rule 803 was amended, effective March 1, 1990, to provide a hearsay exception for a child victim of sexual abuse and is modeled in part after the Colorado and Utah statutes on a child victim's out-of-court statement regarding sexual abuse.
 Former paragraph (24) was renumbered to paragraph (25) and all other amendments are technical in nature and no substantive change is intended.

 Rule 803 was amended, effective March 1, 2000, to follow the December 1, 1997, federal amendment.
 The contents of Rule 803(25) are transferred to new Rule 807.